gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { EntityId } from '@reduxjs/toolkit';
 import { EntityState } from '@reduxjs/toolkit';
 import { ExplicitDrill } from '@gooddata/sdk-ui';
+import { ExtendedDashboardWidget as ExtendedDashboardWidget_2 } from '../../index.js';
 import { FilterContextItem } from '@gooddata/sdk-model';
 import { FilterViewDialogMode as FilterViewDialogMode_2 } from './uiState.js';
 import { GoodDataSdkError } from '@gooddata/sdk-ui';